BOM (Bill of Materials)

 - How is the actual cost of materials for a product calculated?

 - How to update the BOM of already planned Manufacturing Orders?

 - How to track changes to a Bill of Materials (revisions)?

-A Bill of Materials (BOM) is a list of parts that are needed to create one finished product.
-In other words, it is the recipe listing all the raw materials required.
+In MRPeasy, a Bill of Materials (BOM) is the list of materials that are needed to create one unit of product.
+In other words:

 The bill of materials usually consists of several parts, and it could also include other consumables which don't make up the product (e.g. gloves, water, fasteners, etc.).